apache/beam/examples/kafka-to-pubsub/README.md

 # Apache Beam Template to ingest data from Apache Kafka to Google Cloud Pub/Sub

-This directory contains an [Apache Beam](https://beam.apache.org/) Template that creates a pipeline to read data from a single or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write data into a single topic in [Google Cloud Pub/Sub](https://cloud.google.com/pubsub).
+This directory contains an [Apache Beam](https://beam.apache.org/) pipeline example that creates a pipeline to read data from a single or multiple topics from [Apache Kafka](https://kafka.apache.org/) and write data into a single topic in [Google Cloud Pub/Sub](https://cloud.google.com/pubsub).